xrdocs/8000/_blogs/cisco-8608-architecture.md

 Figure 12.
 Redundant SCs in the back of the Cisco 8608
 {: .text-center}

 The RP & SC operate in pairs RP0-SC0 and RP1-SC1 to deliver redundancy without loss of any chassis front face plate.
-The two SCs are CPU-less connected to both the RPs via PCIE, P2PM, EOBC links and each SC has one Cisco Silicon One Q200 NPU providing the data path for packet processing and forwarding.
+The two SCs are CPU-less connected to both the RPs via PCIE, P2PM, EOBC links and each SC has one Cisco Silicon One Q200 providing the data path for packet processing and forwarding.

 ![redun system.png]({{site.baseurl}}/images/redun system.png){: .full}
 Figure 13.
 Redundant System
 {: .text-center}

 The SC is installed in the rear of the chassis.
-The 8 Fan Modules are installed into the two SCs.
-If you need to remove or replace the SC, we recommend that you remove the Fan Trays.
+The 8 Fan Modules are installed into the SCs.
+If you need to remove or replace the SC, we recommend that you remove the Fan Modules.

 **Note**: To avoid over-heating the system, the service time between when a Switch Card or Fan Spinner  is removed and re-inserted must be under 3 minutes.
 {: .notice}